Code-Vedas/rails_materialized_views/docs/pages/3-install.md

 permalink: /install
 ---

-This page explains how to install the `mat_views` gem, configure it, and use the CLI tasks for managing materialised views in your Rails application.
+This page explains how to install the `mat_views` gem, configure it, and use the CLI tasks for managing materialized views in your Rails application.

 ## Install (engine)